History of the Vienna Giant Ferris Wheel

 1945

-The Wheel is rebuilt, at the same time as St. Stephen's Cathedral, the State Opera House, and the Burgtheater.
+Reconstruction began—at the same time as the restoration of St. Stephen’s Cathedral, the State Opera, and the Burgtheater.

 1947